gstawde/XMarksTheSpot/docs/expert_users/README.md

 3. Once in the folder, run python3 app.py.
 4. Go to http://localhost:5000 to interact with the back-end.

-_Optional Steps: Use the Back-end with a Virtual Environment_
+Optional: Use the Back-end with a Virtual Environment
 1. Run python3 -m venv venv in the backend folder
 2. Navigate to source venv/bin/activate.
 3. Run the installations commands.